Raftdomizer/craftdomizer/README.md

 # Future

 ## In Progress
- - Basic Tier/Sphere based progress on natural progression
+ - Basic Tier/Sphere based progress on how the game normal flows.
 ## Update Existing
  - Additional items/materials (controlled via a toggle)
    - Flowers